-Now that I’ve laid out everything you need to know about getting the best headphones for airplane travel under $100, it’s time to move on to the list itself.
+Now that I’ve laid out everything you need to know about getting the best over ear headphones for travel, it’s time to move on to the list itself.
 I have five brands that will both work within your budget AND perform at top-notch quality.
 Of course, I already have a top pick, but any of these five will work for you if you happen to disagree with my choice.

-Editor’s Side Note: Are you looking for a studio headphones? here is a guide on the best closed back headphones under 200 that we dig into this year.
-This article talks about the features and neccessary specs to look for in a closed back headphones.
+Editor’s Side Note: Are you looking for studio headphones?
+Here is a guide on the best closed-back headphones under 200 that we dig into this year.
+This article talks about the features and necessary specs to look for in closed-back headphones.

-My Top 5 List Of The Best Headphones For Airplane Travel Under $100 in 2019
+My Top 5 List Of The Best Wireless Headphones For Travel In 2019

 #1.
 COWIN E7 PROError: Unknown Link Type

 COWIN has had a history of making amazing, low-price headsets.
-That’s why you shouldn’t be surprised to see COWIN E7 PRO on the list of the best headphones for airplane travel under $100.
+That’s why you shouldn’t be surprised to see COWIN E7 PRO on the list of the best bluetooth headphones for travel.
 These are some of the sleekest, most amazing-looking headphones I’ve had the pleasure to test out.
 Still, we all know that looks aren’t everything.

 Active Noise Cancelling